James Oppong-Boanuh

 James Oppong-Boanuh (born 1958) is a Ghanaian lawyer and police officer.
-He was appointed as the Inspector General of Police (IGP) of the Ghana Police Service by President Nana Akufo-Addo in October 2019 and went on retirement as IGP in August 2021.
-Prior to being appointed as IGP, Oppong-Boanuh served in different command and staff positions including Aide-de-camp to the IGP, Chief Staff Officer to the IGP; Director-General of Welfare, Director-General of Human Resources; Regional Commander, Director-General of Legal and Prosecutions, Director-General of Administration and Deputy IGP.
+He was appointed the Inspector General of Police (IGP) of the Ghana Police Service by President Nana Akufo-Addo in October 2019 and went on retirement as IGP in August 2021.
+Prior to being appointed IGP, Oppong-Boanuh served in different command and staff positions including Aide-de-camp to the IGP, Chief Staff Officer to the IGP; Director-General of Welfare, Director-General of Human Resources; Regional Commander, Director-General of Legal and Prosecutions, Director-General of Administration and Deputy IGP.

 Early life and education

 James Oppong-Boanuh was born at Aboabo No.1 in the Dormaa District in the previous Brong Ahafo Region of Ghana in 1958.
 He had his early and basic school education at Aboabo L/A Primary and Middle Schools in Dormaa from 1963 to 1972.
 He attended Dormaa Secondary School, Dormaa Ahenkro for both his GCE Ordinary and Advanced level education from 1977 to 1979.
 He proceeded to the University of Ghana, Legon where he graduated with a Bachelor of Arts in Law and Political Science in 1982.
 He later attended the Ghana School of Law for his professional law practicing certificate and was called to the Bar and admitted into the Ghana Bar Association as a member in 1984.
 He enrolled in the police service at the Ghana Police Training School and the Ghana Police Academy undertaking fieldwork at the Accra Central Police Division for two years and graduated in 1990.